Hot Springs State Park

 You don’t have to go to Yellowstone to see bison.
 Wyoming’s state herd is located in Hot Springs State Park.
 The herd is located in two pastures allowing the massive animals to roam on the north and east sides of town.
 Public roads loop through the large pastures so you can get an up-close view of the “monarchs of the plains” in a setting where you don’t have to fight for your viewing position.
 Just remember, bison are wild animals and can be dangerous, so please stay in your vehicle.

 The Big Spring

-At the center of all the activities in Hot Springs State Park is the Big Spring.
-The turquois and green mineral laden spring issues 3.6 million gallons of water per day at a scorching 127 degrees.
+The turquoise and green mineral laden spring issues 3.6 million gallons of water per day at a scorching 127 degrees.
 The water contains at least 27 different minerals and feeds all the attractions within the park.

 Originally built in 1916 to connect the Big Spring with the smaller Fremont Spring and a sanatorium, it was condemned in the 1980s and restored in the 1990s.

 The foot bridge provides a unique vantage point for viewing the river and terraces.

 - Bath house: 8 a.m. – 5:30 p.m.